Explore the benefits of canary testing for your product development strategy

 Delivering new products or versions is challenging enough without having to worry about botched releases disrupting your users or business.

-Canary testing helps prevent those headaches, and Amplitude ensures the canary process is simple, secure, and data-led from end to end.
+Canary testing helps prevent those headaches, and ensures the canary process is simple, secure, and data-led from end to end.

 It provides your team with tailored-made feature flagging, monitoring, and analysis capabilities to help you carry out canary tests confidently.